Find Affordable College Courses

 Statesboro, GA

-The average tuition and fees for an out-of-state undergraduate student at GaSou are $17,539 a year.
+Out-of-state tuition fees for undergraduate students at GaSou are $17,539 per year.
 On average, geology graduates from GaSou take out $21,036 in student loans while working on their Bachelor's Degree.

 Best Geological & Earth Sciences Colleges by State

-Explore the best geological and earth sciences schools for a specific state in the Southeast region.
+Explore the best geological and earth sciences colleges for a specific state in the Southeast region.

 State Degrees Awarded